The House Of Bruce

 Edward I, incensed at what he saw as the Bruce's treachery, sent an English army north to deal with the renegade.
 The Scots army met them at Methven near Perth, but victory went to the English forces.
 Bruce was forced to seek refuge in the remote Scottish Highlands, there, like an injured fox run to ground, he retreated into his lair, a cave where he was famously heartened by watching a persistent spider make six attempts to spin a web along the roof before finally succeeding, which inspired Robert to continue his heroic struggle against English domination.

 King Robert decided to dispatch his family to the Orkney Islands for their greater safety.
-Queen Elizabeth and other members of his family were captured by the English en-route, and taken prisoner.
+Elizabeth de Burgh and other members of his family were captured by the English en-route, and taken prisoner.
 His twelve year old daughter was imprisoned in the Tower and some of the female members of his family, including his sister, Christina, suffered the humiliation of being held suspended in cages in full public view by Edward.
 His three younger brothers, Thomas, Alexander and Niall were all executed.

 This brutal treatment suceeded in making the Bruce more determined and resolute to eventually prevail.
 In 1307 he mounted a surprise attack on the English forces at Carrick.
 Edward sent another army north to deal with the rebel Scots.
 Robert again resorted to hiding in the hills and mounted a guerilla war.
 He was defeated by the Earl of Pembroke at Glen Trool in Galloway, but, refusing to be deterred, met him again at Loudon Hill where Bruce's military tactics won a much needed victory for Scotland.
 The indomitable Edward I decided to march up to Scotland yet again, to deal with the irksome miscreant Robert the Bruce himself.